 Looking at the time the manual delta merge took, we find that it’s still faster than the last delta merge of the automerge example.

-This is – again – due to the fact that now the are a lot less concurrent record versions in the table.
+This is – again – due to the fact that now there are a lot fewer concurrent record versions in the table.

 Note, MERGED_DELTA_RECORDS shows the number of valid (committed) records that have been moved from delta to main storage.